AdrieanKhisbe/diractions/README.md

   - by default it will check if directory exist
   - to bypass this check use the `--ignore-missing-dir`
 + save the current directory with `diraction save <name>`
-+ you can also create many *diractions* with the `batch-create` command. it readss STDIN (so pipe a file to it, or use here docs) which can be usefull in configs.
++ you can also create many *diractions* with the `batch-create` command. it reads STDIN (so pipe a file to it, or use here docs) which can be usefull in configs.

    ```sh
    diraction batch-create <<DIR